Signal (Twice song): Music video

 The music video for "Signal" was directed by Naive Creative Production, the same team behind Twice's previous music videos.
 It surpassed 100 million views on YouTube on August 30, 2017, three months after the release.
 On December 7, it was announced that it ranked second place on YouTube's Most Popular Music Video in Korea of that year, only behind the top spot of "Knock Knock".
 It also ranked at No. 9 on 2017 YouTube's Top Trend Music Video in Japan.

 It has a science fiction-fantasy theme featuring a green-headed alien and the nine members of Twice with their own superpowers: Nayeon's superpower is time reversing, Jeongyeon's is time freezing, Momo's is super speed, Sana's is invisibility, Jihyo's is x-ray vision, Mina's is hypnosis, Dahyun's is self-duplication, Chaeyoung's is telekinesis, and Tzuyu's is super strength.
 The cameraman who made an appearance in "Cheer Up" music video is also seen.
 At the end, the members transform into aliens.

 Commercial performance

 "Signal" debuted at number 1 for two consecutive weeks and 4 on Gaon's Digital Chart and Billboard Japan Hot 100, respectively.
-It charted at number 1, 3 and 22 on Kpop Hot 100, Billboard charts' World Digital Song Sales and (Philippine Hot 100) respectively.
+It charted at number 1, 3 and 22 on K-pop Hot 100, Billboard charts' World Digital Song Sales and (Philippine Hot 100) respectively.

-Japanese version

-On February 24, 2017, Twice officially announced that their debut in Japan was set for June 28.
-They released a compilation album titled #Twice which consists of ten songs including both Korean and Japanese-language versions of "Signal".
-The Japanese lyrics were written by Yu Shimoji and Samuelle Soung.
-"Signal (Japanese ver.)", along with its accompanying short version of the music video, was pre-released on June 14 as a promotional single of the album.